lugrao/nasa-exoplanet-query/README.md

 ## Additional Bonus Features

 - [x] User can select only relevant values from the query dropdowns.
 The values are filtered based on previously selected values to match the results.
+- [x] User can instantly scroll through a subset of the query options and the results, without needing to wait for the totality of these elements to be rendered to the DOM (thanks to list virtualization).